 Here is what a supply zone looks like on a price chart.

-How to Master the Supply and Demand Strategy in Forex Trading – Tips and Tools
+Mastering the Forex Supply and Demand Strategy – Tips and Tools

 In this section, we suggest tips and tools help you master the supply and demand trading strategy.